cardano-opensource/F7-OpenSource/CONTRIBUTING.md

 ## F7 OSDE Funded Projects

-Welcome to all the Open Source projects approved in Catalyst Fund 7.
+Welcome to all the members of Open Source projects approved in Catalyst Fund 7.
-To all the projects, we ask to
+To all the funded projects, we ask to:

+- Provide a project description of your project under the folder [F7-OpenSource/funded/](funded/)
 - Join our meetings to meet the Challenge Team.
-Once a month, we're having two meetings.
-We suggest you to join at least one of the two.
+Once a month, we're having two sessions.
+Just join one.

-- provide a markdown description of your project under the folder [F7-OpenSource/funded/](funded/).
+### Project Descripiton
+The project description is your visit card to present the project to the cardano community who voted for you.
 For the description you can use [funded/_example-project-readme.md](_example-project-readme.md) as an example.

-Such document will be your visit card to present the project to the cardano community who voted for you.
+### Challenge Team Meetings
+We hold two metings a month.
+The idea is to meet a delegate for each project at least once a month.

 ## F7 OSDE Challenge Team Members